 Fractional shares can make investing accessible to everyone, especially people who don’t have the funds to satisfy hefty account minimums.

 When you first set out to create your investment portfolio, don’t be surprised if you discover you have to save up some money just to open an account.
-Most account minimums are north of $2,000, some as high as $20,000 or even more.
-With these high account minimums, many people have found other creative ways to invest in companies.
+While some offer $0 to get started, you'll typically have to start with at least $100.

 Save and get started quickly, because if you wait too long, you could lose out on the benefits of compounding that can only be fully reaped with time.